GoobyFRS/bluebotpc-web/index.md

 ## [Computer Repair and  Network Support](https://www.bluebotpc.com/pages/pc)

 Do you need IT Support?
 PC won't boot?
 Can't connect to the internet?
 Give us a ring for a _FREE_ consultation!
-Let our experienced Technicians support all of your technology needs at Home, in the Shop, on the Farm, or on our repair bench! **$50/hour; 30 day guarantee.**
+Let our experienced family of Technicians support all of your technology needs at Home, in the Shop, on the Farm, or on our repair bench! **$50/hour; 30 day guarantee.**

 - Malware/Virus Removal
 - Desktop & Laptop Repair